Business Relocation & Expansion

-Fort Bend County has two potential Intermodal sites without the county.
-Working closely with the Port of Freeport, the rail companies, and our partner cities, a comprehensive intermodal program will bolster international trade and access to markets, moving goods around the globe, through Fort Bend County, and into the US and North America as a whole.
+Fort Bend County has two potential Intermodal sites within the county.
+Working closely with the Port Freeport, the rail companies, and our partner cities, a comprehensive intermodal program will bolster international trade and access to markets, moving goods around the globe, through Fort Bend County, and into the US and North America as a whole.

 Municipal Utility and Levee Districts

-- Fort Bend Toll Road, in south Fort Bend County, provides improved access to Houston business and medical centers, with major interchanges at Highway 6, Lake Olympia Parkway, FM 2234 / McHard Road, Beltway 8 and US-90A.
+- Fort Bend Toll Road, in south Fort Bend County, provides improved access to Houston’s business and medical centers, with major interchanges at Highway 6, Lake Olympia Parkway, FM 2234 / McHard Road, Beltway 8 and US-90A.

 - Houston Southwest Airport is located in Southeast Fort Bend County provides airline rentals, charters, parking hangers, maintenance, and aviation fuel.
 Learn More